 As part of the eye examination, we would perform different tests including the use of drops to dilate the pupil (in order to get a clearer view of the retina), a photographic image of the retina and a 3D OCT scan.

-This is something very close to my heart as my father was affected by diabetes and sadly passed due to this.
+This is something very close to my heart as my father was diabetic and sadly passed due to this.

-If chronic retinal changes are left untreated, the vision loss they cause can be permanent.
+If chronic retinal changes in the patient are left untreated, the vision loss they cause can be permanent.